La Boca, Buenos Aires, Argentina

 Flooding

 Many northern provinces experience occasional flooding.
-This can disrupt transport and delivery of food.
+This can disrupt transport and could lead to shortages.
 Flash floods can occur during heavy rains, in provinces including Buenos Aires.
 Monitor local media and follow instructions given by the local authorities.

 Volcanic eruptions

-The Copahue Volcano on the Argentina-Chile border erupts occasionally, and residents are evacuated.
+The Copahue Volcano on the Argentina-Chile border erupts occasionally, and the authorities will evacuate the area.
 If you’re travelling to this area, monitor local media reports and follow the advice of the local authorities.

 Before you travel check that: